Coconut as prasad

 This is one statement that I have read and even experienced in India- my country.

-Except, there are certain things which have remained the same since their origin with a never ending contour.
+Except, there are certain things which have remained the same since their origin with a never-ending contour.
 Almost every Indian has visited a temple and has even taken the Prasad (sweet offering).

 This Prasad can be of various kinds.
 Commonly, every Prasad includes something or the other related to Coconut (Nariyal).

-In India, Coconut is one of the most common offerings in a temple.
+In India, Coconut is one of the most common offerings in a temple

 People offer coconut as prasad on special, auspicious occasions as well as festivals.
 Also, they also offer coconuts at the start of something new and important.
-Notably, as excessively used pot contain water, mango leaves and a coconut on top.
+Notably, as excessively used pot contains water, mango leaves and a coconut on top.
 People call the structure “kalash” which is used for worship in many parts of the country.

 Who does not like the process of breaking a Nariyal at the start of a function?
 This is a kid’s favorite starter for sure!

 The Big Question: Why Is Coconut So Significant In Indian Tradition?

 Basically, coconut is offered to please the Almighty or to fulfill our desires.
 There was a time when animal sacrifice (Bali) was practiced.
 Simply, this was the symbol of the offering of our animal-like tendencies to Lord.
 But slowly, this practice faded and people started offering coconut instead.
 This was done because it was not ethical to kill a living being for literally anything.

 The Spiritual Symbolism Behind The Coconut as Prasad